-Our trading on exchanges and with certain counterparties is subject to margining, which may, as a result of recent huge electricity and gas price fluctuations (for example gas and electricity prices rose significantly at the end of 2021 and during 2022), require substantial cash flow on a short notice, especially in euros.
-Were we not to be able to procure this cash from our relationship banks, the debt capital markets or from other sources, including a credit agreement with the Ministry of Finance of the Czech Republic for up to EUR 3 billion entered into for this purpose in 2022, we would be forced to close our trading positions on exchanges and with certain counterparties, which would have a material adverse effect on our business, reputation, results of operations and financial condition.
+Our trading on exchanges and with certain counterparties is subject to margining, which may, as a result of electricity and gas price fluctuations (for example gas and electricity prices rose significantly at the end of 2021 and during 2022 and decreased in 2023 and 2024), require substantial cash flow on a short notice, especially in euros.
+Were we not to be able to procure this cash from our relationship banks, the debt capital markets or from other sources, we would be forced to close our trading positions on exchanges and with certain counterparties, which would have a material adverse effect on our business, reputation, results of operations and financial condition.